mienaikoe/ziyu/Lore/Notes.md

   - Mel's struggle is anxiety, paranoia, trust

 - Add a pet for Lif to talk to.
 It also shows primitive technology for society.
+  - Maybe the pet can be horse-like to replace bikes

 - Make the city come alive in ch 3 instead of just rando getting a roll